 An Example – Bill’s Blues

-I really enjoy blues music, and I’ve always thought that it would be fun to start a web site that sells both modern CDs of old and new blues music, as well as vinyl recordings of old blues songs.
+I really enjoy blues music, and I’ve always thought that it would be fun to start a website that sells both modern CDs of old and new blues music, as well as vinyl recordings of old blues songs.

-One thing I might consider having would be a Blues Hall of Fame, where I include biographies, photos, snippets of recordings, interviews, and links to CDs and collectible vinyl (imagine starting with something like the wikipedia entry on Robert Johnson and adding pictures, snippets of songs, interviews with people who knew him, and more).
+One thing I might consider having would be a Blues Hall of Fame, where I include biographies, photos, snippets of recordings, interviews, and links to CDs and collectible vinyl (imagine starting with something like the Wikipedia entry on Robert Johnson and adding pictures, snippets of songs, interviews with people who knew him, and more).

 In building Bill’s Blues, I’m aiming at having an online music shop.
 I’m also creating an authoritative site on one type of music that may get linked to by lots and lots of people, visited by school children and college professors, music fans and musicians, and many other people.
-If I create the engaging and informative site I envision, it may also get mentioned in books, and newspapers, and magazines.
+If I create the engaging and informative site I envision, it may also be mentioned in books, newspapers, and magazines.

-The site gives me the chance to share my love of music, provides me with income, and maybe even allows me to hire some folks who love blues music as much as me and like to write, to create some of the informational pages that help others find the site.
+The site gives me the chance to share my love of music, provides me with income, and maybe even allows me to hire some folks who love blues music as much as me and like to write to create some of the informational pages that help others find the site.

-Chances are also good that the majority of visitors who come to my site will be there because of the hall of fame, the history pages, and the instrument gallery.
+Chances are also good that most visitors who come to my site will be there because of the hall of fame, the history pages, and the instrument gallery.
 They may buy to thank me for my efforts.
 They may buy because they love the music as much as I do.
 They may buy because this is the only place they can get some of this music.
 If I do things right, when people think of blues music on the web, they’ll think of Bill’s Blues.